mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fapps%2F%7BappId%7D%2Fsecurity%2Faccess_list%2F%7BipId%7D.delete.summary.rst

-Delete an IP address or CIDR block from the Access List of your {+app+}
+Delete an IP address or CIDR block from the Access List of your Realm app